 Add at least one complete, executable inline code example showing the endpoint list + registerFunction loop pattern, rather than deferring all code to reference files.

-Remove or merge the 'When to Use' and 'Boundaries' sections into 'Pattern selection rules' and 'Guardrails' respectively, as they contain redundant information.
+Remove or consolidate the 'When to Use' and 'Boundaries' sections, as they largely duplicate the 'Pattern selection rules' section and belong more naturally in YAML frontmatter.

 | Dimension | Reasoning | Score |